The geometry of 2-calibrated manifolds: Introduction and statement of results

-Section \ref{sec:pholjets} is devoted to the study of bundles of pseudo-holomorphic jets, needed to obtain \emph{generic} approximately holomorphic maps to projective spaces, constructed by projectivizing $(m+1)$-tuples of approximately holomorphic sections of powers of the pre-quantum line bundle $L^{\otimes k}$ (an analog of generic linear systems); genericity will be defined as the solution of a uniform \emph{strong transversality} problem to a stratification $\mathcal{S}$ in these bundles of pseudo-holomorphic jets (definition \ref{def:gensec}).
+Section \ref{sec:pholjets} is devoted to the study of bundles of pseudo-holomorphic jets, needed to obtain what we call generic approximately holomorphic maps to projective spaces, constructed by projectivizing ($m+1$)-tuples of approximately holomorphic sections of powers of the pre-quantum line bundle $L^{\otimes k}$ (i.e. analogs of generic linear systems in complex geometry); genericity will be defined as the solution of a uniform strong transversality problem to a stratification $\mathcal{S}$ in these bundles of pseudo-holomorphic jets.
 Several difficulties have to be overcome.
-Firstly, since we want to obtain a strong transversality result, the jet of the section to be perturbed has to be itself an approximately holomorphic section, so that the transversality problem falls in the right class, something which fails to hold due to the uniform positivity along $D$ of the sequence $L^{\otimes k}$.
-This is solved by introducing a new connection in the bundles of pseudo-holomorphic jets (proposition \ref{pro:perthol}).
-Secondly, we need to define an stratification $\mathcal{S}$ of the right kind (subsection \ref{ssec:TBA}).
-This is done in section \ref{TBA} by introducing the bundles of pseudo-holomorphic jets for maps to projective spaces, and defining there $\mathbb{P}\mathcal{S}$ --a ``linear'' analog of the Thom-Boardman stratification--; $\mathcal{S}$ is constructed by pulling back $\mathbb{P}\mathcal{S}$ by the corresponding jet extension of the projectivization map $\pi\colon \mathbb{C}^{m+1}\backslash\{0\}\rightarrow \mathbb{C}\mathbb{P}^m$.
-The properties of both the map and of $\mathbb{P}\mathcal{S}$ are used to conclude that $\mathcal{S}$ is indeed of the right kind, and thus the transversality problem falls in the right class (lemma \ref{lem:TBA}).
+Firstly, since we want to obtain a strong transversality result the jet of the section to be perturbed has to be itself an approximately holomorphic section, so that the transversality problem falls in the right class, something which fails to hold due to the uniform positivity along $D$ of the sequence $L^{\otimes k}$.
+This is solved by introducing a new connection in the bundles of pseudo-holomorphic jets.
+Secondly, we need to define a stratification $\mathcal{S}$ of the right kind.
+This is done in section \ref{TBA} by introducing the bundles of pseudo-holomorphic jets for maps to projective spaces, and defining there $\mathbb{P}\mathcal{S}$ -a ``linear'' analog of the Thom-Boardman stratification-; $\mathcal{S}$ is then constructed by pulling back $\mathbb{P}\mathcal{S}$ by the corresponding jet extension of the projectivization map $\pi\colon \mathbb{C}^{m+1}\backslash\{0\}\rightarrow \mathbb{C}\mathbb{P}^m$.
+The properties of both the map and of $\mathbb{P}\mathcal{S}$ are used to conclude that $\mathcal{S}$ is indeed of the right kind, and thus the transversality problem falls in the right class.
 The necessary modifications for the relative theory are also described.

 In section \ref{sec:mainthm} we give the main strong transversality result.

 The proofs of the theorems stated in this introduction are given in section \ref{sec:applications}.